 In today’s review, we’re going to look at Cloudflare, one of the most popular content delivery networks (CDNs) available right now.

-In the interest of full transparency, this is the CDN we use ourselves and recommend to Authority Site System students.
+In the interest of full transparency, this is the content delivery network we use ourselves and recommend to Authority Site System students.

 But, as you’ll see from the review, we’re just as happy to highlight issues with Cloudflare as we are to pat them on the back for a job well done.